duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup_dev_environment.md

 8. Change the current directory of the terminal by typing **`cd zeroclickinfo-xxxxx`**, where "**xxxxx**" is whichever Instant Answer type you chose: Goodie, Spice, Fathead, or Longtail.

-9. Create a new branch by typing  **`git checkout -b branch_name`**.
+9. [Optional, best practice] Create a new branch in your repository for this particular project.
+This lets you work on several ideas at one time and keep them separate.
+Create a new branch by typing  **`git checkout -b branch_name`**.
 You can use any brach name you like.
 You must creare a new branch for each of your contributions.
 You can switch between branches by usng **`git checkout branch_name`**.

 **Congrats!** You've now cloned the DuckDuckHack code onto your Codio machine.
 You're now prepared to code your first Instant Answer!